You know what it's like…

 Before we get into that, though, first let me lay out my philosophy regarding where “hate” comes from.

-I believe the words a person uses are the window to their soul.
+I believe the words a person uses are a window into their soul.

 I can tell a lot about how a person is wired, their psychology, even their physiology, based on the words they use.